Abandoned & Little-Known Airfields:

 A 1972 aerial view showed no trace of the airport, with dense housing having covered the site.

-In the March 2004 USGS aerial photo of the site of Cranford Airport,
+A March 2004 USGS aerial photo showed the site of Cranford Airport has been densely developed.

-it forms the north edge of the parking lot of the retail shopping complex
+The only clue remaining of the former airport is the angled alignment of the north edge of the parking lot of the retail shopping complex at the southeast corner,

 Thanks to Francis Blake for pointing out this airfield.